michkrom/otfft-conan/README.md

 ### Installing from source

-1. got clone or otherwise this repo
+1. `git clone` or otherwise download this repo

 2. Create the package from the root of this package:
 ```bash